swcarpentry/DEPRECATED-bc/novice/extras/02-review.md

 <img src="img/git-forking-03.svg" alt="After Creating Pull Request" />

+## TODO: explain why it is a pull request ("Wolfman requests Dracula to pull
+## Wolfman's changes into his repository")

+## TODO: should we put a screenshot from the GitHub interface, showing how to
+## start a pull request (click on the green button, select repos...)

 A pull request is a merge waiting to happen.
 When Dracula views it online,
 he can see and comment on the changes Wolfman wants to make.